Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 ## Learning Goals

-* Practice using while loops to loop while a conditional is true
+* Practice using while loops
-* Apply a counter variable while using while loops
+* Practice using a counter variable in a while loop

 ## Introduction